Job Details

 ABOUT US:

-The AIC Afterschool Connector Program provides middle and high school students with a safe, supportive, and engaging environment after school.
+The AIC Summer Connector Program provides middle and high school students with a safe, supportive, and engaging environment during the summer.
 Our goal is to offer activities that spark curiosity, build skills, encourage creativity, and create opportunities for exploration and personal growth.
 Through these experiences, students gain confidence, discover new interests, and develop a strong sense of belonging within their community.

-After-school programming will be developed with great intentionality and in direct response to student needs and interests with a focus on improving learning and social-emotional outcomes.
-The following characteristics will be the baseline for all programming/Clubs offered to students:
+Activities will be developed with great intentionality and in direct response to student needs and interests with a focus on improving learning and social-emotional outcomes.
+The following characteristics will be the baseline for all activities offered to students:

 • Programs will be high-quality and project-based enrichment activities.